YoniHymanCodeStuff/PathetiQuest/README.md

  This game is currently not a very fun game. games should probably be fun.
  This project was more of a proof of concept than anything else so that doesn't really concern me right now...

+ ### extra features

+ some things I wanted to change but might not have a chance:

+ - make ui more responsive
+ - encrypt passwords
+ - clean up code and try to properly decouple from UI